 - Applies leadership principles and practices in health or public administration.

-The strength of the master's degree is in learning sound approaches to managing public health broadly.
-Graduates achieve wide-ranging expertise in public health practice and an enhanced ability to work with different agencies, specialist areas and levels of government.
+The strength of the degree is in learning sound approaches to managing public health broadly.
+Graduates achieve wide-ranging expertise in public health practice and an enhanced ability to work with different agencies, specialist areas, and levels of government.

 Career Opportunities

-With a master's in public health, career opportunities may be found across the health industry and public service.
+Job opportunities may be found across the health industry and public service.
 Public health officials are involved in population health research, epidemiological research, health policy formulation, and program creation and administration.
-Here's a random selection of the kinds of jobs you may be well-positioned for after graduating.

 Entry Requirements

-The entry requirements for a Masters in Public Health are essentially that you have a bachelor degree.
+The basic entry requirement is that you have a bachelor degree.
 Public health is a broad field that's open to professionals from different disciplines.
-Without a degree, you may still be eligible to enrol if you have extensive experience in healthcare or human services.
+Without a degree, you may still be eligible to enroll if you have extensive experience in healthcare or human services.

 Yes, a Master of Public Health (MPH) can be completed fully online.
-Public health is not a hands-on field of study, making it amenable to 100% online study.
+The field of study is not hands-on, making it amenable to 100% online study.
 You can complete this degree without ever setting foot on a campus.
-Most students are working professionals who study part-time online while working full-time.
+Most students are working professionals who study part-time while working full-time.

-With online study, you'll work through course content as part of a virtual class.
-In other words, you'll have classmates that you'll be able to connect with online.
+You'll work through course content as part of a virtual class.
+In other words, you'll have classmates that you'll be able to connect with.
 Group projects may be involved.
 You may also be able to participate in live tutorials or lectures via online chat or Zoom or similar.
 Online attendance is optional since you can view recorded lectures or tutorials after they've happened.

-Flexibility is a key feature on online Master of Public Health courses.
+Flexibility is a key feature of distance education courses.
 You don't have to study at fixed times, enjoying the freedom to fit study around your other commitments.
 Even exams tend to be excluded, with assessment based on assignments, quizzes, projects, etc.